Nishanth009/Deep-learning-/README.md

 **traffic_sign_lenet.ipynb** classifies traffic signs(german traffic sign dataset) using a convolutional neural network trained from scratch.
 Data augmentation helps the classifier to improve the test set accuracy(**more than 98%**).

-**Autoencoder.ipynb** implements normal autoencoder network(a network that can reconstruct its input) and denoising autoencoder(it reconstructs its real input from noisy data)
+**Autoencoder.ipynb** implements normal autoencoder network(a network that can reconstruct its input) and denoising autoencoder(it reconstructs real input from noisy input data)

-**VAEColab.ipynb** implements Variational autoencoder network, applied on MNIST dataset
+**VAEcolab.ipynb** implements Variational autoencoder network, applied on MNIST dataset

+**GANcolab.ipynb** implements Generative Adverserial network, that reconstructs its input.
+MNIST dataset is used as input.